Birinder1469/nlp_news_tweets/doc/methodology.md

 Twitter's API provides many attributes for each [tweet](https://dev.twitter.com/overview/api/tweets) and each [user](https://dev.twitter.com/overview/api/users).
 I decided to keep things simple: I took each tweet's id, its creation time, its text, its favorite count, its retweet count, and its retweet status (i.e. whether or not it was itself a retweet).
 I also took each tweet's author's username and screen name.

 Most of these tweets link to full news stories on their respective publication's webpages.
 I considered scraping the text of the full stories using Python [Goose](https://github.com/grangier/python-goose), but decided to see how far I could get with the text of the tweets alone, since I anticipated there being some difficulties getting around paywalls.
-Not to mention that text data fram HTML can be quite messy.
+Not to mention that data from HTML can be quite messy.

 As for how *much* data to store, I decided to keep only the tweets from the past 24 hours.
-This usually amounts to about 3000 tweets.
+This usually amounts to about 3500 tweets.

 2. How to identify important news stories?
 ------------------------------------------